bazel-contrib/bazel-lib/docs/repo_utils.md

 **RETURNS**

-The string "windows", "linux" or "darwin" that describes the host os
+The string "windows", "linux", "freebsd" or "darwin" that describes the host os

 <a id="repo_utils.platform"></a>